 Working in smaller groups, each group must create a team shield to establish a team identity (or any other subject you are trying to teach).
 This is a very flexible challenge, that can be used to front-load a workshop or as a reflective tool.

-- Work in small teams – three-four people is ideal.
+- Working in small teams –3 to 4 people is ideal.

 - Explain that the task is to create a team shield, as a group.
 Focus on creating a team identity or your subject of choice.